jamesbarnett/efilters/README.md

 ## Running EFilters

 First, copy the contents of the file fc-master-filter.js to the clipboard.
-Then in your moderator browser, open the Developer Tools and locate the console tool.
-Paste the contents of the fc-master-filter.js into the console, then close the Developers Tools.
+Then in your moderator browser, open the Developer Tools and locate the Console tool.
+Paste the contents of the fc-master-filter.js into the Console, then close the Developers Tools.